 This report covers humanitarian psychic and 'remote influencing' work done by the author and his associates.
 Its purpose is to outline some of the details and dimensions involved, and to recount the recent history of this particular thread of work, and also to discuss some of the issues arising in connection with it.
 This is to assist people who have not participated in such work to understand a little more of it, and also to provide ideas to those who have been involved in related actions such as healing circles, peace meditation and lightworking.

 As far as I know, the specific nature of this work is unique, though I am aware other individuals and groups carry out related activities – often quietly and quite hidden-away.
 There is a sizeable international body of well-meaning people carrying out 'lightworking' and prayer/meditation in connection with peace and current world issues too.
 The work my colleagues and I have been doing is philosophically and operationally distinct, though related in spirit and intent.
-I have recently left this group for other pastures, yet a proportion of the substance of this report is derived from working with it.

 The methods used have evolved from experience and experimentation, though drawing on traditions in occult, psychic and healing-circle work, compassionate meditation, prayer and remote viewing.
 We have been carrying out coordinated groupwork, whether we are in one location or dispersed geographically, operating at pre-agreed times and focusing on chosen subjects.
 This work is done in connection with a non-earthly spiritual wisdom-source which was behind the book The Only Planet of Choice, compiled by me in 1993.
 [The Only Planet of Choice – essential briefings from deep space, Phyllis Schlemmer and Palden Jenkins, Gateway Books, 1993, first edition.
 Now out of print.]